1992–93 New York Islanders season: Patrick Division Semifinals

 Game 6 of this series was marred by a vicious check on the Islanders' leading scorer, Pierre Turgeon, by the Capitals' Dale Hunter, moments after Turgeon scored a third-period goal to put the game and the series out of reach for Washington.
 Hunter received a 21-game suspension for the hit, which carried over into the 1993–94 season.

 Patrick Division Finals

-The Isles' improbable upset of the Pittsburgh Penguins was capped off by David Volek's series-winning goal at 5:16 of overtime in Game 7, in an eerie reversal from 1982, when the 8th-seeded Penguins almost eliminated the two-time defending champion Islanders in the first round, as if the dynasty itself rose from the dead to protect its legacy.
+The Isles' defeated the Pittsburgh Penguins with David Volek's series-winning goal at 5:16 of overtime in Game 7, in a reversal from 1982, when the 8th-seeded Penguins nearly eliminated the two-time defending champion Islanders in the first round.

 Wales Conference Finals

 The Montreal Canadiens' win in game three was their eleventh straight, tying the single-playoff record set a year earlier by Pittsburgh and the Chicago Blackhawks.